IBM/container-service-getting-started-wt/README.md

 If you haven't already, provision a cluster (this can take a few minutes, so let it start first) with `bx cs cluster-create --name <name-of-cluster>`

 After creation, before using the cluster, make sure it has completed provisioning and is ready for use.
 Run `bx cs clusters` and make sure that your cluster is in state "deployed".
-Then use `bx cs workers <name-of-cluster>` and make sure that all worker nodes are in state "deployed" with Status "Deploy Automation Successful".
+Then use `bx cs workers <name-of-cluster>` and make sure that all worker nodes are in state "normal" with Status "Ready".

 #  Lab overview